TileLoom: Automatic Dataflow Planning for Tile-Based Languages on Spatial Dataflow Accelerators: Abstract

 Spatial dataflow accelerators are a promising direction for next-generation computer systems because they can reduce the memory bottlenecks of traditional von Neumann machines such as CPUs and GPUs.
-They do so by organizing computation around explicit, compiler-managed data movement over the on-chip network, allowing operands to be directly forwarded between processing elements and reducing reliance on high-latency, bandwidth-limited global shared memory.
-Such localized communications can provide higher throughput and efficiency compared to repeated off-chip memory accesses.
-However, their end-to-end performance depends strongly on how workloads are mapped to the hardware.
-Naive mappings can perform very poorly, and most users rely on hand-tuned vendor libraries.
-In practice, although existing spatial-dataflow accelerators have strong potential for high performance, energy- and cost-efficiency, their limited programmability remains a major barrier to their wider adoption.
+They organize computation around explicit, compiler-managed data movement over on-chip networks, allowing operands to be forwarded directly between processing elements and reducing reliance on high-latency, bandwidth-limited global shared memory.
+However, their performance depends strongly on how workloads are mapped to hardware.
+Naive mappings can perform poorly, and most users rely on hand-tuned vendor libraries.
+Thus, despite their potential for high performance, energy efficiency, and cost efficiency, limited programmability remains a major barrier to wider adoption.

-This paper presents {\loom}, an end-to-end framework that compiles tile-based programs (such as Triton kernels) onto spatial dataflow architectures.
-Unlike most existing compiler frameworks that focus on optimizing code generation \emph{within} a single tile, {\loom} addresses the central challenge of distributing tile instances across spatially distributed cores and exploiting the on-chip network and distributed memories to increase data reuse and reduce communications. {\loom} proposes a hardware representation that captures interconnect topology, memory hierarchy, and compute capabilities, enabling both specialized architecture-specific optimizations and support for diverse spatial dataflow targets. {\loom} is built on the MLIR ecosystem and defines a generic entry point for different front-ends and an end point for different back-ends.
-In experiments using a Triton front-end targeting the Tenstorrent-Wormhole system, {\loom} achieves on average 1.03$\times$ and 1.91$\times$ the performance of the vendor-provided library on GEMM and FlashAttention kernels, respectively.
+This paper presents {\loom}, an MLIR-based end-to-end framework that compiles tile-based programs, such as Triton kernels, onto spatial dataflow architectures.
+Unlike compiler frameworks that focus on optimizing code generation \emph{within} a single tile, {\loom} distributes tile instances across spatially distributed cores and exploits the on-chip network and distributed memories to increase data reuse and reduce communication. {\loom} introduces a hardware representation that captures interconnect topology, memory hierarchy, and compute capabilities, enabling both architecture-specific optimizations and support for diverse spatial dataflow targets.
+In experiments on two generations of Tenstorrent systems, {\loom} achieves performance comparable to vendor libraries on various kernels.